-Minnie Baldock was born in London in about 1864.
+Minnie Rogers was born in London on 20th November 1864.
 As a girl she worked in a shirt factory.
-After her marriage she had two sons, Jack and Harry.
+After her marriage to Harry Baldock she had two sons, Jack and Harry.
 She was a member of the Independent Labour Party and her husband was a local councillor in West Ham.
 During this period she became friends with Dora Montefiore and Charlotte Despard.

 Along with Keir Hardie, her local MP, she held a public meeting in 1903 to complain about the low pay of women in the area.
 She was also involved in the administration of the West Ham Unemployed Fund.
 In April 1905, Baldock became an ILP candidate in the election for the West Ham Board of Guardians.

 Baldock joined the Women's Social and Political Union (WSPU) and on 19th December 1905 she joined forces with Dora Montefiore and Annie Kenney to heckle Herbert Asquith, while he was making a speech in Queen's Hall.
 Baldock joined with Kenney to repeat the performance when Henry Campbell-Bannerman appeared at a Liberal Party rally at the Royal Albert Hall on 21st December.
 They were ejected but not arrested.
 The following day Baldock, Kenney and Teresa Billington-Greig, called on Campbell-Bannerman at his house at Belgrave Square.
 He told them that he would be dealing soon with the question of women's suffrage.

 On 29th January 1906, Baldock established the Canning Town branch of the WSPU.
 It was an attempt to recruit working-class women to the cause.
 Over the next few months Baldock arranged for Emmeline Pethick-Lawrence, Annie Kenney, Flora Drummond, Dora Montefiore, Selina Cooper, Teresa Billington-Greig and Marie Naylor to address the members of the group.